How to prevent seedling damping off

 - Seedlings fail to emerge from the soil.

-- Cotyledons (the first leaves produced by a seedling) and seedling stems are water soaked, soft, mush and may be discolored gray to brown.
+- Cotyledons (the first leaves produced by a seedling) and seedling stems are water soaked, soft, mushy and may be discolored gray to brown.

 - Seedling stems become water soaked and thin, almost thread like, where infected.

 The damping off pathogens thrive in cool wet conditions.
-In addition, any condition that slows plant growth will increase damping off.
+And any condition that slows plant growth will increase damping off.
 Low light, overwatering, high salts from over fertilizing and cool soil temperatures are all associated with increased damping off.

 - Sterilize all used pots and trays in a solution of 10% household bleach by soaking for 30 minutes.

-- Use new potting media to fill trays.
-Do no reuse potting mix or use garden soil or compost.
+- Use new potting mix to fill trays.
+Don't reuse potting mix and don't use garden soil or compost.